Complementary and alternative therapy research

 Apart from the studies we mention here, there are many other studies going on in universities, cancer centres and units around the UK.
 Many studies may be quite small, but bringing all their results together will help define the role of complementary therapies in cancer care.

-One small trial is looking at complementary therapies for lymphoedema.
 Lymphoedema is swelling caused by a build up of lymph fluid in the body.
 It can be a side effect of surgery or radiotherapy treatment if the lymph nodes that usually drain the fluid are removed or damaged.
-Lymphoedema can cause discomfort, pain, and difficulty moving.
+Lymphoedema can cause discomfort, pain and difficulty moving.
 There is no cure for lymphoedema, but treatments can relieve symptoms.

-The trial has been looking at whether 2 complementary therapies can help to relieve the symptoms of lymphoedema.
-The therapies are acupuncture and moxibustion.
+A small trial looked at acupuncture and moxibustion for lymphoedema.
 Acupuncture uses fine sterile needles which are put just under the skin at particular points (acupuncture points) on the body.
+In this trial, they did not put the acupuncture needles in the area affected by lymphoedema.
 Moxibustion uses a dried herb called mugwort which is rolled into a stick.
 The moxibustion practitioner holds the glowing end of the lit stick over acupuncture points to warm them.

 In several hospitals a trial is looking at acupuncture for tiredness (fatigue).
 It wants to find out how well acupuncture and self acupuncture work in managing cancer related fatigue in breast cancer patients.
 You can find details of the acupuncture for fatigue trial on our clinical trials database.